georgegiannakidis/georgegiannakidis/README.md

 ## 👨‍💻 About Me

-I’m an IT Support Specialist passionate about cloud technologies, aiming to become a Cloud Security Architect.
+I’m an IT Support Specialist passionate about cloud technologies.
 I have experience leading global support teams, optimizing operations, and implementing impactful automation, including an AI chatbot reducing ticket volume by 30%.
 I specialize in system monitoring, troubleshooting, and cybersecurity and I'm interested in innovative, cloud-focused roles.
 Currently, I’m completing my Bachelor's in Computer Science (Cybersecurity), holding certifications from Amazon, IBM, Google, Cisco, and Microsoft.
 I continuously expand my skills to adapt to the evolving tech landscape.